Poncé Gaudissard

 Poncé Gaudissard (25 September 1956 – 19 November 2019), was a French murderer and rapist.
 Gaudissard was involved in two double murders, in 2001 and 2003, and a rape in 2004.
 However, he was not prosecuted for the 2001 murder.

-Arrested on 2 February 2004, Gaudissard was confused by his modus operandi and his criminal record (multiple rapes and sexual assaults, which he committed between 1973 and 1994).
+Arrested on 2 February 2004, Gaudissard was implicated by his modus operandi and his criminal record (multiple rapes and sexual assaults, which he committed between 1973 and 1994).
 Remanded in custody, Gaudissard was sentenced to 30 years' imprisonment with a 20-year non-parole period (période de sûreté) in July 2008.
 After appealing, he was retried in March 2011.
 At the end of the appeal, his sentence was increased to life imprisonment, with a 22-year non-parole period.
-He was narrowly exonerated after the DNA was mishandled.
+He had earlier been cleared of suspicion after DNA was mishandled.

 Biography

 Youth

 Poncé André Laurent Gaudissard was born on 25 September 1956 in Marseille.
 He was the second of four children.
 His mother was a housewife and his father a mechanic; the latter was an alcoholic who was violent towards his wife and children.
 The Gaudissard family is described as a modest one.

 During his childhood, Gaudissard lived with his family in a small flat in Marseille.
 He was also the victim of a knife attack by his own father.
 His father's behaviour towards his family led to similar violence from the Gaudissard children, to the extent that Poncé ended up hitting his father with a chair.
 In the early 1970s, Gaudissard stopped dreading any punishment or coercion from his father.